joana-nicolaasponder/The-Grove/README.md

 **💭 Process:**

 Started with PICO-8 but moved to vanilla JavaScript when pixel art became a blocker rather than enabler.
-The original 1960-line monolith got refactored into modular ES6 classes (AudioSystem, Player, World, Progression, Renderer, InputHandler) for better maintainability.
+The original got refactored into modular ES6 classes (AudioSystem, Player, World, Progression, Renderer, InputHandler) for better maintainability.

 The core insight was designing mechanics that mirror real emotional experiences - the more you chase productivity "urges," the more hollow and gray the world becomes, while rest and stillness literally bring beauty and color back to life.